zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/explainability.md

 ## Introduction

-Forecast will also give explainability for each of the individual time series in the dataset.
+Forecast will also give explainability for each of the target time series in the dataset.
 Explainability report includes both global and local level explanations.
 Explanations provides insights on the features that are influencing the forecast.
 Global explanation represents the general model behaviour - e.g., which features does the model consider important ?
 Local explanation tells the impact of each feature at a single time step level.
 Forecast provides local explanations for all the forecasts that it generates

 In this session, we will discuss how to get global and local explanation for the best model chosen by forecast, inorder to understand the features that are influencing the forecast